Dr. Brigid Lyons Thornton

 Brigid Lyons was born in Northyard, Scramogue, Co.
 Roscommon during 1896 a daughter of Patrick Lyons, Fenian / Farmer. [i] Her academic talent was evident as a young child when she won a prize for best Irish speaker in her school. [ii] Following her mother’s death she went to live with a nationalist family her uncle, Frank Mc Guinness and her aunt, Kate in Longford.
 They paid for her education at a Secondary school in Sligo.
-Brigid Lyons won a county scholarship to study medicine in University College Galway during 1915. [iii] (She stayed at digs at Maud Kyne’s house on Francis Street, Galway that turned out to be “warm, hospitable and chatty”)
+Brigid Lyons won a county scholarship to study medicine in University College Galway during 1915. [iii] (She stayed at digs at Maud Kyne’s house on Francis Street, Galway that turned out to be ‘warm, hospitable and chatty’)

 Following her illness with T.B and decommission from the army in 1925 Dr. Brigid Lyons was sent to Switzerland to recuperate, while there she learned how to treat patients with the ailment.
 She also met her future husband Captain Eddie Thornton of Toomore, Co.
-Mayo in Switzerland, their marriage took place at St. Kevin’s church in Dublin Pro–Cathedral on October 10th 1925.
+Mayo in Switzerland, their marriage took place at St. Kevin’s church in Dublin’s Pro–Cathedral on 10th October 1925.
 She qualified as a doctor with a Postgraduate Diploma from U.C.D. during 1927. [iv]

-When Brigid Lyons joined a branch of “Cumann na mBan” where her aunt was a prominent officer of the branch she learned First Aid there among her other activities.
+When Brigid Lyons joined a branch of Cumann na mBan where her aunt was a prominent Officer of the Branch; she learned First Aid there among her other activities.
 At the funeral of the nationalist Jeremiah O’Donovan Rossa she was picked to lead the Cumann na mBan section.
-In Galway as she studied Medicine she formed a branch of “Cumann na mBan,” she was active in organizing parcels and letters to prisoners among other activities.
+In Galway as she studied Medicine, she formed a branch of Cumann na mBan, she was also active in organizing parcels and letters to prisoners among other activities.
 During April 1916 while visiting Dublin she volunteered to attend at the front line where she administered to the wounded at the Four Courts and adjacent streets.
 She was involved with North King Street and Church Street areas where she operated a first–aid post and canteen for the volunteers.
 She was awarded gold sovereigns for her efforts which she stitched into her dress in case of arrest.
 Along with her colleagues among the volunteers she was incarcerated in Richmond Barracks.
 Following her release she had changed…she knew that only a Government by the people for the people would solve Ireland’s problems. [v] She supported the Treaty side in Ireland also she played a very significant role in the foundation of the Army Medical Corps.
 Dr. Brigid Lyons Thornton was the first female Irish woman to be commissioned as a 1st lieutenant in the Medical Corps of the Irish Free State Army by Michael Collins during 1922. [vi]

 Dr. Brigid Lyons Thornton entered the Public Health Service in Co.
 Kildare prior to moving to Co.
 Cork.
-She returned to Dublin where she practiced as a pediatrician with Dublin Corporation Public Health Service until her retirement.
+She returned to Dublin where she practiced as a paediatrician with Dublin Corporation Public Health Service until her retirement.
 She carried out research in Switzerland and Nice.
 She was instrumental in pioneering the “BCG” vaccination during the 1950’s.
 She also lectured on Public Health.
 Following her retirement Dr. Lyons Thornton worked as a Librarian within the Rotunda Hospital also as a researcher in Trinity College Dublin.

-Her life has been documented in “A Noontide Blazing” by Dr. John Cowell.
-Also by Dr. Anne Mac Lellan in Ireland’s “Unmanageable Medical Revolutionaries.” [xiii] A new Housing Development – Thornton Heights, in Inchicore Dublin of seventy – five houses and apartments was opened by the President of Ireland, Dr. Michael Higgins on the site of the Richmond Barracks (earlier yet St. Michaels Estate and Keogh Street) during early 1973.
+Her life has been documented in ‘A Noontide Blazing’ by Dr. John Cowell.
+Also, by Dr. Anne Mac Lellan in Ireland’s ‘Unmanageable Medical Revolutionaries.’” [xiii] A new Housing Development – Thornton Heights – in Inchicore Dublin of seventy – five houses and apartments was opened by the President of Ireland, Dr. Michael Higgins on the site of the Richmond Barracks (earlier yet St. Michaels Estate and Keogh Street) during early 1973.
 He described Dr. Thornton Lyons as a remarkable woman who worked for the welfare of Irish citizens, that most remarkable among her achievements was her fight against tuberculosis among Ireland’s poor plus her role in the pioneering of a BCG vaccination scheme during that 1950’s that contributed to Ireland’s end of the plague. [xiv]

-Dr. Brigid Lyons Thornton was mentioned by James Langton who called her “The Heroine of the War of Independence” in the Irish Volunteers Commemorative Society.
+Dr. Brigid Lyons Thornton was mentioned by James Langton who called her ‘The Heroine of the War of Independence’ in the Irish Volunteers Commemorative Society.

-Liam Kenny wrote of the Rebel, Soldier and Doctor, Dr. Lyons Thornton in “A Brigid of the 20th Century in the Irish Emigrant published in the Leinster Leader.
-On June 11th 1990.”
+Liam Kenny wrote of the Rebel, Soldier and Doctor, Dr. Lyons Thornton in ‘A Brigid of the 20th Century’ in the Irish Emigrant published in the Leinster Leader on 11th June 1990.

-Clonan, Tom; Women on Frontline across Irish Defense Forces, Dublin in The Irish Times. [xvi]
+Clonan, Tom; ‘Women on Frontline across Irish Defense Forces’, Dublin in The Irish Times. [xvi]